samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

   that the coLunacyDNS server can process recursive queries.
 This field is optional; if not set, the reply is *not* marked as having recursion available.
-* `co1TTL`: This field, if set, determines the DNS TTL (suggested time to live for the record) of the reply.
+* `co1TTL`: This numeric field, if set, determines the DNS TTL (suggested time to live for the record) of the reply.
 This is the TTL in raw seconds, and can have a value between 0 (do not cache) and 7777777 (cache for just over 90 days).
 This field is optional; if not set, the TTL returned will be 0 (do not cache).